nymag/big-query-importer/readme.md

 Google BigQuery Importer
 ========

-bq-importer gets all published pages from <a href="https://github.com/nymag/sites">Clay</a>, maps their data to a schema that <a href="https://cloud.google.com/bigquery/">Google BigQuery</a> accepts, and saves to file.
+bq-importer gets all published pages from <a href="https://github.com/nymag/sites">Clay</a>, maps their data to a schema that <a href="https://cloud.google.com/bigquery/">Google BigQuery</a> accepts, and imports the data as a stream directly to a specified dataset and table.

 Any logic beyond mapping values from Clay to values in BigQuery should be avoided.

+## Usage
+All commands require the following arguments:

+`--url`: The `pages` url of the site to get data from, e.g. `http://nymag.com/scienceofus/pages/` `--dataset`: A new or existing BigQuery dataset to write data to, e.g. `clay_dataset` `--table`: A new or existing BigQuery table (within a new/existing dataset) to write data to, e.g. `clay_table`

 Development
 ===========

-## Usage
-All commands require a `--url` argument, which is the `pages` url of the site to get data from, e.g. `http://nymag.com/scienceofus/pages/`

 ## Local Development
 `npm test` - runs eslint and mocha tests